BAA Comet Section : Comets discovered in 2013

 Claudine Rinner at the Morocco Oukaimeden Sky Survey (MOSS) discovered an object on February 5.11, that was initially flagged as an asteroid.
 Pre-discovery images were found in Spacewatch data from January.
 Cometary features were found.
 It reached perihelion at 4.0 au in 2012 May and has a period of around 11 years.

 With further astrometry leading to an improved orbit, Maik Meyer found and measured the comet in NEAT images from February and March 2002, and the comet was also found in Spacewatch images from 2000 November.
+The comet made an approach to 0.4 au of Jupiter in 1999 which reduced the perihelion distance from 4.6 au to its present value.

 A/2013 CY133 [Pan-STARRS]